 Buying make-up brushes can be a daunting task, especially if you’re just starting out or you want to add to your existing collection but don’t really know what brushes you may need, what they’re used for, or what they look like.
-This is where a brush guide comes in handy.
+This is where a make-up brush guide comes in handy.

 Foundation Brush.
 A flat brush usually with two-toned bristles.
 Can also be round with a flat top.
 Used for applying liquid or cream foundation, or to smooth out foundation after applying it with your fingers.